LSSTDESC/surveycodex/README.md

 # Both Survey and Filter classes have physical attributes
 Rubin.mirror_diameter
 u_band.exposure_time

 # Filters are also attributes of a Survey
-Rubin.filters.u.exposure_time  # same as above
+Rubin.filters.u.exposure_time  # same attribute as above

 # These attributes are Astropy Quantity objects with units
 fwhm = u_band.psf_fwhm